 Required Supplemental Materials

-Video recorder.
-A digital video recorder will be needed for practicing and critiquing counseling skills throughout the semester.
+Audio or video recorder.
+A digital recorder will be needed for practicing and critiquing counseling skills throughout the semester.
 You may use any type digital recording device including your smartphone, iPad, etc., if it has those capabilities.
-You may consider a cloud storage service (such as Dropbox https://www.dropbox), YouTube, or a flash drive for turning these recording in for grading.

 Online resources